Tehran Grand Bazaar: the best places to visit

 If you like to stay somewhere near Tehran Grand Bazaar there are several hostels relatively nearby.

-Seven hostel is a 20 minute walk away from Golestan palace and the Tehran Grand bazaar.
+Seven hostel: Seven hostel is a 20 minute walk away from Golestan palace and the bazaar.

-The Tehran Heritage Hostel is a 30 minmute walk to the Tehran Bazaar.
+Tehran Heritage hostel: The Tehran Heritage Hostel is a 30 minmute walk to the bazaar.
 Alternatively, the hostel is right next to Baherestan Metro station where you can catch the metro to the bazaar.

 Other bazaars in Tehran